xapian/xapian-docsprint/language_specific/python/index.rst

 MatchDecider
 ############

-Custom MatchDeciders can be created in Python; simply subclass xapian.MatchDecider, ensure you call the super-constructor, and define a __call__ method that will do the work.
+Custom MatchDeciders can be created in Python - subclass ``xapian.MatchDecider``, ensure you call the super-constructor, and define a ``__call__`` method that will do the work.
 The simplest example (which does nothing useful) would be as follows:

 ::